andvides/DATMA/README.md

 1. clonning the DATMA directory
 2. running the ./install_datma.sh script

-A bassic intallation can be done by (NO COMPSs support)
+A full intallation can be done by (COMPSs support)
 1. installing COMPSs framework
-1. clonning the DATMA directory
+2. clonning the DATMA directory
-2. running the ./install_datma.sh script
+3. running the ./install_datma.sh script

 ---------------------------------------------------------------
 FAQ